 The driver's attention is more or less focused depending on his or her driving experience.
 Thus, the novice driver has little automation in place and has little attention availability to apprehend and manage complex driving situations.

 Studies show that lack of attention is present (depending on the scope given to the notion of disturbed attention) in 25 to 50 % of personal accidents.
-According to a multifactorial analysis of accident causes (ASFA), inattention, the only factor whose importance has been increasing since 2007, accounts for 15 % of fatal motorway accidents.
+According to a multifactorial analysis of accident causes (ASFA) between 2016 and 2020, inattention is involved in 15% of fatal highway accidents.
+According to the World Health Organization, the use of a telephone while driving quadruples the risk of an accident.

 According to the Ifsttar-Inserm collective expertise, a telephone communication increases the risk of a material or personal accident by a factor of three and nearly one in ten road accidents is linked to the use of the telephone while driving.
 It may be added that the risk would be similar between calling with or without a "hands-free kit" because of the cognitive component of distraction.